wamp-proto/wamp-proto/spec/basic.md

 A subscription lasts for the duration of a session, unless a *Subscriber* opts out from a previously established subscription via the `UNSUBSCRIBE` message.

-A *Subscriber* may have more than one event handlers for the same topic, that can be implemented in different ways:
+A *Subscriber* may have more than one event handler attached to the same subscription.
+This can be implemented in different ways:

-* *Subscriber* can be smart enough to be aware, that it is already subscribed to such topic, and just add another handler for incoming events.
+* a *Subscriber* can recognize itself that it is already subscribed and just attach another handler to the subscription for incoming events
-* Or it can simply send SUBSCRIBE message to broker (as it would be first).
+* or it can send a new `SUBSCRIBE` message to broker (as it would be first) and upon receiving a `SUBSCRIBED.Subscription|id` it already knows about, attach the handler to the existing subscription

-A *Broker*, received a `SUBSCRIBE` message, can fullfill or reject subscribtion, so it answers with `SUBSCRIBED` or `ERROR` messages.
-In case of receiving a `SUBSCRIBE` message from the same *Subscriber* and to already subscribed topic, *Broker* should answer with `SUBSCRIBED` message, containing existing `Subscription|id`.

 #### SUBSCRIBE